fly1n/triggernometry-pro/README.md

 orderByDistance(index, x0, y0, x1, y1, x2, y2, ...) = Sort the points in the list [(x1,y1),(x2,y2),(x3,y3), ...] according to the distance to (x0, y0), and return the sorted position of the point with the specified ID in the new order.
 orderByDistanceToLine(index, x_line0, y_line0, x_line1, y_line1, x1, y1, x2, y2, ...) = Sort the points in the list [(x1,y1),(x2,y2),(x3,y3), ...] according to the distance to the straight line connecting (x_line0, y_line0)->(x_line1, y_line1), and return the sorted position of the point with the specified ID in the new order.
 ```
+## More List Variables Operations
+Add functions of sorting by numeric value (ascend or descend).

 ## Reduction of combatant states update interval
 Reduce update interval of combatant stats to 10ms (from original 1000ms), Enhance the real-time performance of memory data.
 But it is still limited by the memory update interval of ffxiv_act_plugin, which is 100ms.